lmshaffe/fl-voters/README.md

 ### Running the app
 #### Prerequisites
 You must have `node v7.6` and up and `npm` already installed globally on your machine.
 This project is preferrably used with `yarn` to install packages and manage dependencies.
-If you do not have yarn just do a `npm install -g yarn`.
+If you do not have yarn just do an `npm install -g yarn`.

 #### Start
-Just do an `npm start`
+Install packages using `yarn install` and once it's finished, just do an `npm start`

 The app uses `gulp`, but it's not really doing much at the moment.
 It will just start the server and watch for changes and do automatic restarts.